kdfarrell/Components/README.md

 # Mini HTML & CSS Components

-This repository contains a collection of small projects and UI components built to practice HTML and CSS.
-Each project is organized in the order it was completed and stored in its own folder.
+This repository contains a collection of UI components and designs created to practice and improve skills in HTML and CSS.
+Each design is stored in its own folder and organized by the order in which it was completed, making it easy to track progress and revisit earlier work.

 ## Project List